Module Shows “In Progress” After Viewing All Slides

 - Try using a different browser.
 We recommend a current, modern browser such as Edge, Chrome, or Firefox.

 - If you're not able to update your browser and you're using IE11 to view your courses, you may need to use the Compatibility mode for your completion to register.
 Just click "Compatibility View Settings", or the icon that looks like a torn page on the right side of your address bar.
 When you view your modules they will show as passed.
+However, this browser is no longer supported by Microsoft, so BlueVolt can only offer very limited support.

 - Check to see if your version of Flash is enabled and is up to date.
 To check your version of Flash, use following link://helpx.adobe.com/flash-player/kb/find-version-flash-player.html